ROCm/HIP/docs/understand/programming_model_reference.rst

   multidimensional as the user interprets the calculated values to be.

   The size of a warp is architecture dependent and always fixed.
-Warps are signified by the set of communication primitives at their disposal, detailed under :ref:`warp_cross_lane_functions`.
+Warps are signified by the set of communication primitives at their disposal, as discussed in :ref:`warp-cross-lane`.

+Block
-* The middle grouping is called a block or thread block.
+  The middle grouping is called a block or thread block.
 The defining feature of a block is that all threads in a block will share an instance of memory which they may use to share data or synchronize with one another.